scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem_creating.md

         prints diagnostic output as it works, including: superblock
             A key component at the top level of the FS database.
+            File system metadata that defines the file system type, size, status, and information about other metadata structures
-              It's important that mkfs creates a number of backups Record a few of the superblock backup numbers This will help you recover the superblock if the disk fails
+              It's important that mkfs creates a number of backups

+            Record a few of the superblock backup numbers This will help you recover the superblock if the disk fails